TELGOAD/jenkin/README.md

 Please GOD let me do more hard work on STUDY i want to be top in software field.

-i want to get place in GOOOGLE.....
+i want to get place in GOOOGLE.........